Prefer to talk?

 Summing Up

-If you feel as though any of the partners in your partnership are acting in the ways mentioned above, it may be a warning that the partnership isn't going to work out.
-If you notice any early warning signs, talk to your partner about them and try to resolve the issues, if they still persist after this conversation, it may be time to pull the plug on the partnership.
+If any of the partners in your partnership are acting in the ways mentioned above, it may be a warning that the partnership isn't going to work out.
+If you notice any early warning signs, discuss them with your partner and try to resolve the issues.
+If they still persist after this conversation, it may be time to reconsider the partnership.

 Recent Blog Posts